dbrown499/winter-2025-technical-interview-practice/lesson33-debugging/README.md

 - How do unit tests help in the debugging process?

+Unit tests help in the debugging process by catching errors early, ensuring code behaves as expected, and isolating problems to specific parts.
+They act as a safety net, letting you know when changes break functionality, making debugging more efficient.

 ### Topic (20 minutes)

 ## Lecture: Advanced Debugging Tools and Techniques

 - Using console tools effectively

+Leverage console.log(), console.error(), console.table(), and console.time() to track values, errors, and performance.
+Use console.trace() to trace the execution path and identify where issues occur.

 - Advanced breakpoints (conditional, hit count)
 - Memory leak identification and resolution